SeaweedbrainCY/zero-totp-docs/zero-totp-docs/content/v1.8/self-host/setup/api.md

 > Only mandatory fields are listed here.
 For customization and understand other settings, see the [customization page](customization.md).

 > [!important]
 > This page help you to configure your `config.yml` file.
-The ease the notation, the fields are written as 1 line.
+To ease the notation, the fields are written as 1 line.
 But, it is only to describe the yaml file.
 >
 > For example, `api.port: 8080` means that you have to write the following in your `config.yml` file:
 > ```yaml